Skip to main content

 You are shown the amount of pending rewards (in wei) and are asked how much you want to claim (in FLR):

 ?
 What do you want to do?
-Claim Rewards
+Claim staking rewards

 You are then asked to confirm the staking transaction on your hardware wallet.